Troubleshooting Guide for SuiteCloud SDK

 • For MacOS, ensure that Keychain is working.

-• For Linux, ensure that the default keyring is available and unlocked.
-You can use Seahorse or another software that allows you to see the GNOME Keyring v2.22+/Libsecret.
+• For Linux, make sure the default keyring is available and unlocked.
+You can use Seahorse or another tool that lets you see the GNOME Keyring v2.22+/Libsecret.

-As a temporary solution, while the secure storage issue is being resolved, you can use the SUITECLOUD_FALLBACK_PASSKEY environment variable to set the passkey for the credentials file.
+As a temporary fix, while the secure storage issue is being resolved, you can use the SUITECLOUD_FALLBACK_PASSKEY environment variable to set the passkey for the credentials file.

-If the credentials_browser_based.p12 file already exists and the passkey from secure storage cannot be retrieved, you must delete this file and authenticate again to be able to run operations that require authentication.
-After re-authenticating, the new credentials file will be saved with the new passkey provided in SUITECLOUD_FALLBACK_PASSKEY.
+If the credentials_browser_based.p12 file already exists and the passkey from secure storage cannot be retrieved, delete this file and authenticate again to run operations that require authentication.
+After you re-authenticate, the new credentials file will be saved with the new passkey you set in SUITECLOUD_FALLBACK_PASSKEY.

 For more information, see Browser-Based Authentication Standard Process and Fallback Mode and Setting Up Environment Variables for SuiteCloud SDK Tools.